stronnag/bbl2kml/README.md

 * It is safe to use `broker.emqx.io` as the MQTT broker, this is default if no broker host is defined in the URI.
 * You should use a unique topic for publishing your own data, this is slash separated string, for example `foo/bar/quux/demo`; the topic should include at least three elements.
-* If you want to use a TLS (encrypted) connection to the broker, you must supply the broker's CA CRT (PEM) file.
+* If you want to use a TLS (encrypted) connection to the broker, you may need to supply the broker's CA CRT (PEM) file.
 A reputable test broker will provide this via their web site.

+Note that the scheme (**mqtt**:// in the `--help` text) is interpreted as:

+* ws - Websocket (vice TCP socket), ensure the websocket port is also specificed
+* wss - Encrypted websocket, ensure the TLS websocket port is also specificed.
+TLS validation is performed using the system CA files.
+* mqtts - Secure (TLS) TCP connection.
+Ensure the TLS port is specified.
+TLS validation is performed using the system CA files.
+* mqtt (or anyother scheme) - TCP connection.
+If `?cafile=file` is specified, then that is used for TLS validation (and the TLS port should be specified).

 Example: